rnosov/react-reveal/README.md

 </Reveal>
 ```

-Or with the repeated list
+Or with the repeated list:

 ```jsx
 <div style={{overflow: 'hidden'}}>